\\\ Pet Charities

 As far back as 1840, Queen Victoria granted the Society for the Prevention of Cruelty to Animals Royal status, now known as the Royal Society for the Protection of Cruelty to Animals, the RSPCA.

-There are expenses to consider keeping pets, breeds costing much more than non-breeds, including insurance particularly necessary when they are ageing and in need of more healthcare.
+There are expenses to consider keeping pets, breeds costing much more than non-breeds, including insurance particularly necessary when dogs, cats, pet rabbits are ageing and in need of more healthcare.

 When choosing a pedigree pet, it’s important to factor in the total costs involved caring for your pet over their expected lifetime of 10 -15 years.
 (The oldest dogs recorded living in the UK are currently 26 years old).
 Breeds cost considerably more to purchase and to insure with animal shelters receiving pedigree pets from owners that can no longer care for their pet.